-Self-injurious behavior An applicant's or member's repeated behavior that causes injury to the applicant or member.
-Special diet A diet planned by a dietitian, nutritionist, or nurse that includes high fiber, low sodium, or pureed food.
 Toileting As defined in Section 1003.
-Verbal or physical threatening Any behavior in which an applicant or member uses words, sounds, or action to threaten harm to self, others, or an object.
-Vision As defined in Section 1003.
-Wheelchair mobility An applicant's or member's mobility using a wheelchair.
+Any behavior in which an applicant or member uses words, sounds, or action to threaten harm to self, others, or an object.
+Vision As defined in Section 1003. , An applicant's or member's mobility using a wheelchair.
 Wheelchair mobility does not include the ability to transfer to the wheelchair.